genecoding/Stanford-CS224N-NLP-with-Deep-Learning-Spring2024/a2 (Winter 2024)/README.md

 ```

 <img src="word_vectors.png" width="50%" />
 We can see the classic instance: male → king ≒ female → queen.
-We can also see some clusters of words of similar meanings or contexts, like ['enjoyable', 'annoying', 'brilliant', 'sweet'] or ['amazing',  'wonderful', 'boring', 'great'].
+We can also see some clusters of words of similar meanings or contexts, like ['brilliant', 'sweet', 'cool', 'bad'] or ['amazing',  'wonderful', 'boring', 'great'].
 One unusual observation is that 'hail' is far away from 'rain' or 'snow' (although they could have similar contexts), possibly due to 'hail' having other meanings, such as 'to acclaim' or 'to call out'.